Hugh Adlington - Senior Lecturer, Department of English Literature

 Shakespeare's plays and poetry; theatrical interpretations of Shakespeare; Elizabeth I and Elizabethan England; treatments of Shakespeare and his work by the media.

-Elaine Fulton - Senior Lecturer in Early Modern European History, Department of History
+Elaine Fulton - Reader in History Teaching (Higher Education), Head of Department of History

 Politics, society and religion in early modern German-speaking Europe.